Why do you require that my dog be spayed/neutered by 8 months of age?

 While we do not have webcams in our play area, we are quite active on Snapchat!
 We film and update our feed every Mon- Wed - Fri. in the afternoon.
 Follow us on Snapchat @dogaholics

 Do you offer tours of the facility?

 Because we have dogs on site seven days a week, we are not able to give tours of our facility due to city regulations and liability issues.
-Photos of our upstairs boarding area can be viewed in the "Boarding" section of this website.
 We also open our outdoor play park to the public every Saturday from 9am-10am and every Monday from 6pm-7pm.
 We encourage all current and potential clients to visit during these hours for an opportunity to see the space their dog spends the day in.

 What is raw paw?

 Raw paw is the name given to small abrasions to the paw pads that can arise from extensive activity on concrete.
 This is very common for dogs who are new to our daycare or puppies who have very soft paws.
 With consistent daycare the paws will begin to callous and raw paw will cease to be a problem.
 If we notice any dog exhibiting signs of raw paw (licking the paw, limping) we will remove them from our pack, apply a balm to the area and segregate the dog for a time so they can avoid further aggravating the sore pad.